observablehq/plot/docs/features/scales.md

 ```
 :::

 Power scales and square-root scales are also supported.
 The *pow* scale supports the **exponent** option, which defaults to 1 (for a linear scale).
+The *sqrt* scale is shorthand for a *pow* scale with exponent 0.5.

 :::plot https://observablehq.com/@observablehq/plot-continuous-scales
 ```js